Dhruvnet/Xray-Decision-API-Debugging/ARCHITECTURE.md

 ## Conclusion

-This X-Ray system bridges the missing layer between
+This X-Ray system adds the missing layer between tracing and debugging.
-traditional tracing and real-world decision debugging.
+It explains decision reasoning, not just execution flow — making non-deterministic pipelines observable, explainable, and debuggable.

 It enables engineers to answer not just: